 Regular EFSP in Assisting People Nationwide

-The National Board will allocate funds to local organizations dedicated to feeding, sheltering and providing critical resources to people with economic emergencies.
+The Emergency Food and Shelter Program (EFSP) National Board will allocate the program’s Fiscal Year 2023 annual ($130 million) funding to jurisdictions (counties and cities) around the country.
+These funds will support local social service organizations dedicated to feeding, sheltering and providing critical resources to people with economic emergencies.
 These funds are for people with non-disaster related emergencies and can be used for a broad range of services.

 Funds for Organizations Assisting Migrants